 1. Consider both ways

+First on the list of wedding budget tips is to consider both ways.
 When we say consider both ways, you can set a budget FIRST and then do your research and vendor searching.
 OR you can also reverse engineer and do your research/vendor searching first and then set your budget to cater to your priorities.

 Reverse engineering, where you book your “dream” vendors first and come up with the money to pay the outstanding balance, might help you, especially if you are planning to have a long engagement.